Country selection

 - Meet the criteria of good clinical practice and internationally recognized laboratories

-- Respect the habits and customs recognized locally
+- Respect locally recognized habits and customs

 - Respect national and international standards